tencyle-fixes/jettison/README.md

+# Jettison Backports Repository by Tencyle

+## Note: This is *not* the official Jettison repository

+This repository contains security backports to various CVE's found in Jettison.

+Please note, that while the backports are *based* on the official fixes, they were created by Tencyle and not by the maintainers of Jettison.

+### backports

+Backport branchs stem from a tagged version, and are named "backport-TAG"

+for example: the backport branch for tag **jettison-1.1** is **backport-jetisson-1.1**

+### The original jettison readme:

 Jettison is a Java library for converting XML to JSON and vice-versa with the help of StAX (https://en.wikipedia.org/wiki/StAX).
 It implements XMLStreamWriter and XMLStreamReader and supports Mapped and BadgerFish conventions.
 Latest release is 1.4.0.